CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 3/README.md

 * [Making music with AI?
 Start with these ethical guidelines - Water & Music (waterandmusic.com)](https://www.waterandmusic.com/making-music-with-ai-start-with-these-ethical-guidelines/)

-## Implementation within a two day a week course
+## Implementation and Assessment
+This topic will be covered in two days, within one week.
 Prior to the first class for the week, students are to complete the reading assignments and to come in with a written statement that answers the question: “Should copyrighted, patented, or trademarked works be used to train generative AI?”

 During the first class, students are to break up into small groups on each of the three key philosophical questions:
 * Should copyrighted, patented, or trademarked works be used to train generative AI?